" Mango Worms in Dogs: Symptoms, Causes, and Treatments – Wild Earth

 Can Mango Worms Infect Humans?

-It’s unlikely that mango worms will ever infect a human.
+You are less likely to contract mango worms than your dog.
 After all, you don’t have fur for the parasites to latch onto to get into your skin, and you don’t roll around in the dirt like your canine companion.

 One way that a human could end up with mango worms, however, is if their clothes get contaminated with mango fly eggs.
 It could happen, for example, if you hang your clothes out to dry in a place that has mango flies.